Karina Halevy

 Image Description: Karina (white skin, brown hair, black top) smiling at the camera outside.
 Picture credits: Oriana Li Halevy, 2022.

 Hello!
 My name is Karina, and I am a PhD student at the Carnegie Mellon University Language Technologies Institute, supported by a National Science Foundation Graduate Research Fellowship and co-advised by Mona Diab and Maarten Sap!
 Previously, I did my undergrad in Computer Science and History (jointly) with a minor in Statistics at Harvard College, where I worked with Professors Stuart Shieber, Elena Glassman, Cemal Kafadar, and Damián Blasi.
-I have also spent summers working with Carolina Brum (Apple), Antoine Bosselut, Syrielle Montariol (EPFL), and Jordan Hashemi (BBN Technologies).
+I have also spent summers working with Shaghayegh Agah (Comcast), Carolina Brum (Apple), Antoine Bosselut, Syrielle Montariol (EPFL), and Jordan Hashemi (BBN Technologies).
 My main academic interest is in natural language processing/computational linguistics.

 I am specifically interested in: